tonsky/spectre/README.rst

     }
   }

-For more examples take a look at ``examples`` folder of Spectre distribution.
+For more examples take a look at ``examples/`` folder of Spectre distribution.

 Building Spectre from sources
 -----------------------------